thebluewolfofthenorth/Battleship-game/README.md

 5. Once you have selected the main branch, the page will automatically refresh to show a detailed ribbon display indicating that the deployment was successful.

-To get to the live link of the GitHub repository - click here: <a href="https://thebluewolfofthenorth.github.io/yoga-mindfullnes-app/">The Battleship Game
+To get to the live link of the Herokuapp page - click here: <a href="https://battleship-the-game-1a6cef4d1685.herokuapp.com/">The Battleship Game
 </a>